Chen Lan-bo: Early life and education

-Chen was born on 23 August 1943 in Yilan, Taiwan.
-He received his B.S. in Chemistry from National Taiwan University in Taiwan, followed by his Ph.D. in cell biology at Massachusetts Institute of technology.
+Chen was born on 23 August 1943 in Yilan County during the Japanese rule of Taiwan.
+He graduated from National Taiwan University with a Bachelor of Science (B.S.) in 1968, then completed graduate studies in the United States, earning a Master of Science (M.S.) in 1972 and his Ph.D. in cell biology in 1975, both from the Massachusetts Institute of Technology (MIT) under biologist John Buchanan.

 Research and career

-Chen did postdoctoral research work for one year supervised by James D. Watson, the Nobel Laureate who co-discovered the DNA double helix structure.
+Chen did postdoctoral research work for one year supervised by James D. Watson, the Nobel laureate who co-discovered the DNA double helix structure.
 He did research on the mitogenicity of thrombin and surface alterations on mouse splenocytes and also on intercellular LETS glycoprotein matrices.

 He is also a cell biologist making seminal findings in the multiple fields of molecular cell biology and cancer biology, including the discovery of rhodamine 123 for highly specific fluorescent localization of mitochondria in living cells, removal of carcinoma cells from contaminated bone marrow using the lipophilic cation, identification of human cancer line without any Intermediate filaments, and also on the development of the rare event detection system to detect lung cancer cells from Body fluids.

 In the early days of his career, he worked as a Senior Staff investigator at the Cold Spring Harbor Laboratories, before becoming a full and emeritus professor of pathology at the Harvard Medical School with laboratories at the Dana-Farber Cancer Institute.

 Chen founded Synta Pharmaceuticals Corporation, and in 2007, was invited to serve on the founding board of directors for Yu Chang Biologics Company, also known as TaiMed Biologics Company.
 Chen was supportive of Tsai Ing-wen's 2012 presidential campaign after Tsai's involvement with TaiMed became a subject of investigation.
 Chen described the Sunflower Student Movement of 2014 as "the mightiest movement Taiwan has seen in several decades" and said that "this student movement will kick-start the development of Taiwan’s biotech industry."
 In January 2019, Chen signed a petition opposing the confirmation of Kuan Chung-ming as president of National Taiwan University.

 Awards and honors

-Chen received the American Cancer Society Professor award and elected as a member of the Central Academy of Sciences.
-He also served as a former Board member at Madrigal Pharmaceuticals.
+Chen received the American Cancer Society Professor award, and, in 1996, was elected as a member of the Academia Sinica.
+He also served as a former board member at Madrigal Pharmaceuticals.